Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 which appealed to him a lot.

 "And those are the same song!"
 Gyotin marveled after the video of Noah Guthrie was done playing.
-"We have different versions of our music, but....nothing quite like that.
+"We have different versions of our music, but... nothing quite like that.
 It's the same song, but they're nothing alike at all."

 "Exactly.
-I think music is one of the single things that humans...or, actually, thinking beings of all kinds, really...can all relate to, even if it's something we don't appreciate.
+I think music is one of the single things that humans... or, actually, thinking beings of all kinds, really... can all relate to, even if it's something we don't appreciate.
 I don't like American country music, particularly, but there are millions of humans who do," Aaron said, nodding.
 "Among my people, music is a way of remembering the past.
 We have songs that are older than